mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 I could hire cheaper developers, but that would quickly become disastrous.
 The developers I work with are especially talented.
 They keep the quality of the codebase high so that the software continues to be maintainable and low in bugs.

-I've worked with cheaper developers (~$30/hr), and they either can't figure out how to do the work at all or they apply naïve implementations that lead to bugs and maintenance headaches later on.
+I've worked with cheaper developers (~$30/hr), and they either can't figure out how to do the work at all, or they apply naïve implementations that lead to bugs and maintenance headaches later on.
 If I staffed the project with low-cost developers, the codebase would become an unmaintainable nightmare within a few months.

 Outside of this, I don't have any expenses I can meaningfully cut.
-My third biggest expense is my local fulfillment staff, but even slashing 50% of costs there would only be a 2.5% reduction in overall expenses, so it's not worth messing with a system that works well.
+My third biggest expense is my local fulfillment staff, but even slashing 50% of costs would only reduce overall expenses by 2.5%, so it's not worth messing with a system that works well.

 The other way I can follow Mike Perham's advice is to increase revenue.